tomslee/airbnb-data-collection/README.md

     psql --user airbnb airbnb < postgresql/schema.sql
     psql --user airbnb airbnb < postgresql/functions.sql

-If you have moved from an earlier version of the script, you may need to update the schema of the `room` table by adding columns.
-To do this, run

     python schema_update.py

 ### Preparing to run a survey